The Little Things Make All The Difference

 And, along those lines, I truly hope other drivers also use their safety chains properly just in case they inadvertently miss something with their trailer hitch.
 My life, and your life, just might depend on it.

-Oh, and it’s not just having chains.
+Oh, and it is not just having chains.
 Make sure the chains are strong enough, and attached properly, both to the trailer and the tow vehicle.
 Then, please get them setup right so they will do the job if they are ever needed.
 Unfortunately, this is not a just silly, or someone being overprotective.
 People die every year because of mindless little mistakes from perfectly capable, smart and upstanding citizens.

 Second Tip: Use The Right Equipment.